 9 – The Peppermill Restaurant & Fireside Lounge

 The Peppermill Restaurant & Fireside Lounge is one of my favorite restaurants on the Las Vegas Strip.
-This iconic diner, located just north of the Venetian near Circus Circus, dates back to 1972.
+This iconic diner, located just north of the Venetian near Resorts World and Circus Circus, dates back to 1972.
 Its unique old school interior featuring mirrored ceilings, bright purple and blue upholstered booths, fake trees, and neon lights is worth the visit alone.
 It’s like stepping back in time.
-While there are expensive items on the menu, there are plenty of options to choose from under $20 including breakfast dishes, sandwiches, burgers, steaks, soups and salads, and other entrees.
-Portions are large and the food is hearty, so you will get your moneys worth and have leftovers.
+While there are expensive items on the menu, there are plenty of options under $20.
+This includes breakfast dishes, sandwiches, burgers, steaks, soups and salads, and other entrees.
+Portions are large and the food is hearty, so you will get your money’s worth and have leftovers.
 If you can’t decide what to order, I recommend the Sin City B.L.T served with applewood smoked bacon, lettuce, tomato, avocado, an egg, and pesto.

 What to order: Sin City B.L.T., Peppermill Burger, Primal Burger